garrandall/popular-music-data/tracks/sex-on-fire-kings-of-leon.md

 You!
 Your sex is on fire
 You!
-Your sex is on fire, ahh
+Your sex is on fire, ah
 Consumed!
 With what's to transpire
 And you!